Mikael Lustig

+Carl Mikael Lustig (/sv/; born 13 December 1986) is a Swedish former professional footballer who played as a defender.
+Mainly a right-back, he could also play as a centre-back.

+Beginning his career with Umeå FC in 2004, he went on to play for fellow Swedish clubs, including GIF Sundsvall and Rosenborg BK in Norway, before moving to then-Scottish Premier League side Celtic in 2012.
+From there, he won a total of sixteen domestic titles with the club, before departing in 2019, subsequently moving to Gent.
+He returned to Sweden with AIK a season later, and retired from football in October 2022, aged 35 years.

-Carl Mikael Lustig (/sv/; born 13 December 1986) is a Swedish former professional footballer who played as a right-back or centre-back.
-Beginning his career with Umeå FC in 2004, he went on to represent GIF Sundsvall, Rosenborg BK, Celtic, and Gent before retiring with AIK in 2022.
-A full international for Sweden between 2008 and 2021, he won 94 caps for his country and represented Sweden at three UEFA European Championships as well as at the 2018 FIFA World Cup.
+A full international for Sweden between 2008 and 2021, Lustig won 94 caps for his country and represented Sweden at three UEFA European Championships, including the 2012, 2016, and 2020 editions, as well as the 2018 FIFA World Cup hosted in Russia.

 Club career

 Early career

 Lustig began his career with Sandåkerns SK.
 He then moved to Umeå FC, where he played for two years.

 GIF Sundsvall

 Lustig moved to Allsvenskan club GIF Sundsvall for the 2005 season, scoring twice in eight games.
 GIF Sundsvall were relegated the following season to the Superettan.
 They were in that division for the next two years, with Lustig playing in 57 of their 60 games.
 For the 2008 season the team was back in the Allsvenskan and Lustig continued to be a regular in the team, playing in all 11 league games before the Euro break.
 During the summer he moved to the Norwegian club Rosenborg BK.